Prits001/Text2Speech-Python/README.md

 Basic Text to Speech application written in Python using Custom Tkinter.

 ## Features
+- Dark or Light theme depending on System's current theme
 - Save the voice as a .mp3 file
 - Reads installed voices in your system and uses them
 - Change volume of the voice